IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2408.01317.html

 Abstract

-We investigate the choice behavior of a decision maker (DM) who harms herself, by maximizing some distortion of her true preference, in which the first $i$ alternatives are moved to the bottom, in a reversed order.
+We investigate the choice behavior of a decision maker (DM) who harms herself, by maximizing in each menu some distortion of her true preference, in which the first i alternatives are moved to the bottom, in a reversed order.
 The deterministic declination of our pattern has no empirical power, but it allows to define a degree of self-punishment, which measures the extent of the denial of pleasure adopted by the DM in her decision.
 We analyze irrational choices that display the lowest degree of self-punishment, and a characterization of them is provided.
 Moreover, we characterize the choice behavior that exhibits the highest degree of self-punishment, and we show that it comprises almost all choices.
 We also characterize stochastic self-punishment, which collects all the Random Utility Models (RUMs) whose support is restricted to the harmful distortions of some preference.
-Full identification of the DM's preference and randomization over its harmful distortions is allowed if each alternative is selected from the ground set with probability greater than zero.
+Necessary and sufficient conditions for a full identification of the DM's preference and randomization over its harmful distortions are singled out.
 Finally, the degree of self-punishment of harmful stochastic choices is characterized.

 Suggested Citation